 Empowered by Christ’s love, Trinity Students engage in academic rigor to be life-long learners and serve others.

-At TLS, education is more than just an academic endeavor, but also the development of the whole child—spiritually, mentally, emotionally, socially, and physically—whether at school, home, or in the community.
-TLS’s staff work as a team, and together with each student’s family, are dedicated to equipping each child with the necessary skills to succeed in using the talents God has given them.
+At Trinity Lutheran School, education is more than just an academic endeavor, it is also the development of the whole child—spiritually, mentally, emotionally, socially, and physically—whether at school, home, or in the community.
+TLCS’s staff work as a team, and together with the student’s family, are dedicated to equipping each child with the necessary skills to succeed by using the talents God has given them.

 Why two-grade levels in 1st through 8th grade?

 In a two-grade level class, students work academically at an individual pace that allows them to excel.
 They receive tailored instruction that engages and challenges them to learn.
 Individual students are encouraged to work above grade level in multiple disciplines.
 In a two-grade level class, teachers can examine and identify where each student thrives or struggles.
-Then can then appropriately challenge them with individualized rigor.
-Students then become independent and confident.
+They can then appropriately challenge them with individualized rigor so that each student is able to become independent and confident.

 The family’s role in a student’s success.

 TLCS recognizes that parents are a child’s primary educators and, together with a caring staff, create a team that helps to nurture students’ relationship with Christ as well as develop the love of learning that is essential to achieve academic success.